rehierl/metalsmith-doctoc/readme-api.md

 ### IdGenerator object

-The following issues can occur when using slug-like functions to generate new id values:

-1) The result could be identical to an id generated previously.
-2) The result could be identical to an id that is already defined inside a content file.
+The following issues may occur when using slug-like functions to generate new id values: The result could be (1) identical to an id generated previously, or (2) identical to an id that is already defined inside of a content file.

-An IdGenerator object can be used to completely avoid issues resulting from (1) and to help with issues resulting from (2).
+An IdGenerator object can be used to completely avoid issues resulting from (1) and help with issues resulting from (2).

 ```js
 IdGenerator {